The average golf cart weight limit is between 900 to 1,100 pounds. Electric carts tend to be lighter, while gas-powered ones are heavier.

 Always start with the manufacturer’s guide.
 Here, you will find precise weight limits.
 These specifications include:

-- Total weight capacity, which should not be exceeded.
+- Total weight capacity should not be exceeded.

 - The recommended passenger count.